Stop Creditor Lawsuits Via Bankruptcy

 There are a few ways to stop a lawsuit from a creditor - you may negotiate the debt or fight the lawsuit if you believe that the debt is not legitimate.
 Below, we go into more detail regarding these strategies.

 If you suspect that a creditor will file a lawsuit against you, you have the option of negotiating the debt.
-Reach out to them, explain your situation, and request if the repayment plan may be negotiated.
+Reach out to them, explain your situation, and request that the repayment plan be negotiated.
 If they grant it, be sure that the agreement is put into writing.
-You may also request that the creditor stop pursuing a judgement against you or that no further actions will be taken as long as you keep up your end of the contract -- this should be included in writing.
+You may also request that the creditor stop pursuing a judgment against you or that no further actions will be taken as long as you keep up your end of the contract—this should be included in writing.

 Does Bankruptcy Eliminate My Credit Card Debt?